-Dr. Jennifer Bajorek is Assistant Professor of Comparative Literature at Hampshire College (USA).
+Dr. Jennifer Bajorek is Associate Professor of Comparative Literature and Visual Studies at Hampshire College (USA).
 Her publications include a book on Baudelaire, Marx, and Benjamin, Counterfeit Capital (Stanford, 2009); essays on French literature, Continental philosophy, and contemporary art, have appeared in Critical Inquiry, Diacritics, Third Text, and Social Text; and English translations of works of French philosophy, including those by Jacques Derrida, Bernard Stiegler, and Sarah Kofman.

 Her writing on photography includes numerous essays on historical and contemporary photography in Africa, which have appeared in Aperture, Autograph ABP (Association of Black Photographers), and History of Photography, as well as art writing and exhibition reviews published both in catalogues and online.
 In 2010-2011, she was lead curator of Contemporary Africa on Screen (C.A.O.S.) at the South London Gallery.